 Idaho communities frequently express a need for more collaboration to achieve our common goals of creating great places to live.
 We are stepping up to this challenge by hosting the 2nd Idaho Walk Bike Summit in Boise next May.
 The Summit will bring together advocates, health community leaders, city staff, planners, transportation departments, legislators, and other interested citizens in a collaborative effort to better implement non-motorized transportation facilities and policy in communities throughout the state of Idaho.
 Access for cyclists and pedestrians helps create healthy and vibrant communities, and it even helps their bottom lines because non-motorized transportation facilities provide tangible economic benefits.

 The Idaho Walk Bike Summit will allow us to educate and inspire advocates from all over Idaho to better effect real change in their communities, whether they are urban or rural, by presenting information attendees can implement quickly and affordably in their towns.
 It will also present an opportunity to raise awareness about how we work for walking and biking statewide.
-The Summit will feature keynote speakers, panel discussions, workshops, mobile (walk and bike) tours and assessment demonstrations, strategy sessions, and meet and greets, among others.
+The Summit will feature keynote speakers, panel discussions, workshops, mobile (walk and bike) tours, and meet and greets.

 We will provide participants with: